budarin/babel-preset-perf/README.md

 return webpackConfig;
 ```

-To begin with, we can make a list of packages used by our application by selecting only package names from the full path of modules, and then using the `half division rule`, you can consistently refine the list of allowed packages
+Using the `half division rule`, you can consistently refine the list of allowed packages to find those modules that lead to defects

 ```js
 const allowedPackages = [.....]